Balayu

 This is the same principle that made continuous glucose monitoring superior to the annual HbA1c.
 A single annual reading tells you where someone sits relative to a population.
 Continuous personal data tells you whether something has changed for that specific person, which is the question that actually matters clinically.

 The same principle scales across the Balayu dataset as a whole.
-Every family that tracks their child continuously contributes to the most detailed longitudinal record of Indian children's growth and development ever assembled.
-The reference point for what is normal for an Indian child becomes more precise with every year, and every child on Balayu benefits from it.
+Every family that tracks their child continuously contributes to the most detailed longitudinal record of children's growth and development ever assembled.
+The reference point for what is normal becomes more precise with every year, and every child on Balayu benefits from it.

 05